 Further Reading on Hotel California

-Much of my insights have come from watching documentaries like ‘History of the Eagles‘ (available on Netflix) and books including Barney Hoskins wonderful ‘Hotel California: Singer-Songwriters and Cocaine Cowboys in the La Canyons, 1967-1976′ which I commend you to read.
+Much of my insights have come from watching documentaries like ‘History of the Eagles’ (available to stream) and books including

 If you’re still here, then I thank you for reading.
 I have endeavoured to double check these facts along the way.
 Some of them may be my personal interpretation of the songs and their meanings.
 Whilst band members including Don Henley and Glenn Frey have shared thoughts on the meanings of some songs, they have never explicitly stated the connections.
 Perhaps the music is better for your interpretation that simply following the dots.